Capstone-robotics-at-home/Intergration/Conclusion/conclusion.md

 * Add margins based on the size of the Jetbot to the Obstacle so that the Jetbot itself can be regarded as a point.
 ![Astar](astar.jpg)

-## Simple control algorithm for Jebbot movement
+## Simple control algorithm for Jetbot movement
 * Every time the system get the trajectory that the Jetbot should move, the Jetbot will act accordingly.
 * The idea is simple: Turn until the heading is within the region of the desired heading, then move forward.
 * Horizon(see the blue line of the picture below) is introduced in the system and the desired heading is determined by the end point of the horizon.